2018 National Capital Project Management Symposium - Call for Speakers

-Thank-you for your interest in presenting at the 2017 NCPMS this upcoming October 24, 25 (2 Day Symposium dates), plus October 26th (Workshop date).
+Thank you for your interest in presenting at the 2018 NCPMS this upcoming October.

 In today's high-pressure workplace we are expected to do more with less.
 It is essential that the modern project manager is adaptable to an ever-changing environment.
 This year's symposium theme "Dynamic Leadership - Evolution of the 21st Century Leader" will speak to the evolution of project managers and how we can learn and adapt.

 The 2018 NCPMS will be held on Tuesday, October 23rd thru Thursday, October 25th, 2018 and will follow the same format as the previous years.
 The symposium program on October 23-24, 2018 will present keynote addresses, track sessions and armchair discussions.
 Day three’s program will consist of four half-day workshops.

 As in the past, we will be presenting 2 streams of professional development education.
 The symposium will present a well-balanced program that attracts all industries and formats including corporate, government, private sector and non-profit organizations.

 The track stream will focus on leadership and communication skills.
 The track 2 stream will be focused on traditional project management theory including best practices and lessons learned past projects and current projects.
 We will learn about new and evolving areas such as AI, drones, digital transformation, open source, cloud, and agile.
 We welcome all topics which will allow us to present a dynamic symposium program.

 The end goal is for attendees to leave the symposium with new information and best practices that they would implement in their workplace.
 Information that will lend to them doing their jobs differently and more effectively.